awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-transfer-server-workflowdetails.md

 `OnUpload`  <a name="cfn-transfer-server-workflowdetails-onupload"></a>
 A trigger that starts a workflow: the workflow begins to execute after a file is uploaded\.
+To remove an associated workflow from a server, you can provide an empty `OnUpload` object, as in the following example\.
+ `aws transfer update-server --server-id s-01234567890abcdef --workflow-details '{"OnUpload":[]}'`
 *Required*: Yes
 *Type*: List of [WorkflowDetail](aws-properties-transfer-server-workflowdetail.md)
 *Maximum*: `1`